andreiavrammsd/serializer/README.md

 # PHP Serializer

-### Under development

-Very basic serializer/unserializer.
+Very basic serializer/unserializer (currently only unserialize feature is implemented).
 Also transforms data by types and/or callbacks.

 ## Usage